sighingnow/jekyll-gitbook/_pages/writing_style_guide.md

 layout: post
 ---

-## Formatting Guide for Writing User Guide
+## User Guide Formatting: Best Practices and Guidelines

 This style guide provides guidelines for writing user guide documentation for Rapyuta Robotics.
 It aims to ensure consistency and readability across the documentation.

 ### Headings

 - Use appropriate heading levels to structure the content.
-- Use title case for all headings
+- Use title case for all headings upto level 3
+- Use sentence case for level 4 heading

 -   1.  ==========  for title
     2.  ----------  for the second level